DevClate/Powershell-Zoom/README.md

 # Powershell-Zoom
-Powershell scrips and one liners for Zoom
+Powershell scripts and one liners for Zoom